 Ask for vendor support (if you are using a CMMS)

 This is something you should never actually need to ask for since it should be in the vendor’s own interest to make the implementation as smooth as possible.

 In any case, your dedicated CMMS vendor should have a lot of expertise and experience so their involvement in this process is crucial.

 Besides their advice, video tutorials and training documents are the two things that will make the transition faster and easier.

 Allocate a week or two (depending on the activity level of your maintenance environment) to allow the implementation team to follow the procedures in real-time.
 Providing this training ground will identify areas for clarification, reveal any gaps in instruction and provide the opportunity to work out kinks in the program.

 8. Last Words

-Implementing a preventive maintenance program will not only save your operational budget from leaking profits, it will ease the burden of reacting to unexpected equipment failure and having that feeling of general unpreparedness.
+Implementing a preventive maintenance strategy will not only save your operational budget from leaking profits, it will ease the burden of reacting to unexpected equipment failure and having that feeling of general unpreparedness.